hariohmprasath/events-streamlined-with-dedups/README.md

 ![Seq](images/seq.png)

 ## Build and deploy the solution
+In this section, we will build and the deploy the sample solution provided in this repository.
+The sample solution uses AWS CDK to deploy the solution.

 ### Prerequisites
 * We should instal AWS CDK on the local laptop.
 You can read more about it [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)